gilangdipper/Plugin-Cordova-CryptographyAES/README.md

 # Plugin-Cordova-CryptographyAES
 do enkripsi and dekripsi using AES algorithm on Cordova

-# cordova-plugin-sms #

-Plugin to operate SMS, send / list / intercept / delete / restore, also with bluetooth detection.

 ### How to Use? ###

 Use the plugin with Cordova CLI: